kohenkatz/mariadb-cookbook/README.md

 Description
 ===========

-Install Percona server components, leveraging the Opscode MySQL cookbook as much as possible.
+Install MariaDB server components, leveraging the Opscode MySQL cookbook as much as possible.

+Based on the chef-percona cookbook: https://github.com/myplanetdigital/chef-percona

-Tested only on Ubuntu 10.04.
+Tested only on Ubuntu 12.04.
 Not tested on enterprise linux distros.

 Requirements
 ============